 "Schools and their staff form part of the wider safeguarding system for children.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child."
-(Keeping Children Safe in Education - DfE, 2020
+(Keeping Children Safe in Education - DfE, 2019)

 This Child Protection Policy is for all staff, parents, governors, volunteers and the wider school community.
 It forms part of the safeguarding arrangements for our school.
 It should be read in conjunction with the following: Safer Recruitment Policy, Staff Code of Conduct Policy, Anti-Bullying Policy, Behaviour Policy, Health and Safety Policy, Educational Visit Policy and Photography Policy.
-It should also be read in conjunction with Keeping Children Safe in Education (DfE, 2020).
-This is to be followed alongside the Child Protection policy specific to Covid-19.
+It should also be read in conjunction with Keeping Children Safe in Education (DfE, 2019).